thanlau/PdfRep/README.md

 ## Usage
 This dataset is intended for use in academic and research settings.
 Users are encouraged to utilize this data for research.
+If you encounter an error while using the pdfrw library to extract features, please try using this modified version instead: https://github.com/mzweilin/PDF-Malware-Parser

 ## Acknowledgments
 We acknowledge the contributions of the respective organizations and repositories that have made their data available, aiding in the creation of this comprehensive dataset.